 When deciding on the style of your new conservatory, think about what you want to use it for:

-To help you choose what type of conservatory to go for, we wanted to find out more about why people buy a conservatory and what they use it for.
-So we asked more than 100 Which? members* who own a conservatory to tell us about their experiences.
+To help you choose what type of conservatory to go for, we've put together a list of common reasons why people buy a conservatory and what they use it for:

 Conservatories come in many different shapes and sizes to fit various lifestyles.
 Different materials and combinations can be added together to suit your needs.